hal/site/content/development/building-blocks.md

 toc: true
 weight: 30
 ---
-This section describes the building blocks and central concepts in HAL.
-The chapters follow a logical order starting from the fundamental concepts to the core and application level classes.
+This section describes the main building blocks and central concepts in HAL.
+The chapters follow a logical order starting from the fundamental concepts to the higher-level modules.

 # Dependency Injection

 HAL uses [GIN](https://code.google.com/archive/p/google-gin/) for dependency injection.
-Although it is no longer actively developed, GIN is a stable and mature DI framework.
+Although no longer actively developed, GIN is a stable and mature DI framework.
 In the long run we want to replace GIN with [Dagger](https://google.github.io/dagger/).
 But this requires a new GWTP version which currently depends on GIN.

 Dependencies in GIN are declared in classes which extend `com.google.gwt.inject.client.AbstractGinModule`.
 Here's an example from the maven module `hal-config`: